Magicianred/Csharp_Hospital_Database_Management/README.md

 # Csharp_Hospital_Database_Management
-This is a Basic Hospital Database Management System done using C# ,Visual Studio winForms Application (.NET Framework)
+This is a Basic Hospital Database Management System done using C# ,Visual Studio winForms Application (.NET Framework) and MySql Workbench.